ferristseng/rust-tfidf/README.md

 # Example

 The most simple way to calculate the TfIdf of a document is with the default implementation.
-Note, the library provides implementation for `ProcessedDocument`, for a `Vec<(T, usize)>`.
+Note, the library provides implementation of `ProcessedDocument`, for a `Vec<(T, usize)>`.

 ```rust